AdobeDocs/commerce-knowledge-base.en/help/best-practices/performance/isscopeprivate-in-private-content-blocks-slows-magento-performance.md

 ---
 title: _isScopePrivate in private content blocks slows Adobe Commerce performance
-description: "This article provides a potential fix for slow performance by removing `_isScopePrivate` variables in private content.
-This reduces [AJAX requests](https://support.magento.com/hc/en-us/articles/360039286472-High-throughput-AJAX-requests-cause-poor-performance) due to non-cacheable blocks so that you will have more free resources to handle more critical requests in Adobe Commerce."
+description: This article provides a potential fix for slow performance by removing `_isScopePrivate` variables in private content.
+This reduces [AJAX requests](https://support.magento.com/hc/en-us/articles/360039286472-High-throughput-AJAX-requests-cause-poor-performance) due to non-cacheable blocks so that you will have more free resources to handle more critical requests in Adobe Commerce.
+exl-id: 878ecd35-f796-44a0-8afd-ccbe8d742217
 ---
 # _isScopePrivate in private content blocks slows Adobe Commerce performance

 This article provides a potential fix for slow performance by removing `_isScopePrivate` variables in private content.
 This reduces [AJAX requests](https://support.magento.com/hc/en-us/articles/360039286472-High-throughput-AJAX-requests-cause-poor-performance) due to non-cacheable blocks so that you will have more free resources to handle more critical requests in Adobe Commerce.